 - Don’t try and apply all of the tips in one weekend.
-Mess didn’t happen in a day and it will take a lot longer to get it together.
+Mess didn’t happen in a day and mess will take a lot longer to get rid of.

 - This is a lifestyle change.
 Not just rearranging your belongings.
 Keep that in mind.

 I do highly recommend this book.
-Even in my, what some people think of as, ultra organized state I have moments where I need some motivation to get it together.
-That’s when I pick up More Hours in My Day .
+I too have my moments where I need some motivation to get it together.
+That’s when I pick up More Hours in My Day.
 It never fails to get me back on track.

 While many organizing book authors will tell you how they came up with their system after falling deeply into a chaotic lifestyle and home Emilie’s story is a bit different.
 Already of an organized mindset she set up her systems to help her mother keep house while she ran the family home business.
 She impressed her husband with her skills and used them to help keep her brother’s broken family together.